-The holding company of a Singapore licensed insurer could also be subject to regulation if the holding company is designated as a designated financial holding company ("DFHC") under Section 4 of the Financial Holding Companies Act 2013 of Singapore (the "FHC Act").
+The holding company of a Singapore licensed insurer could also be subject to regulation if the holding company is designated as a designated financial holding company ("DFHC") under Section 4 of the FHC Act.
 The FHC Act, which took effect from June 30, 2022, was introduced to establish the regulatory framework for designated Singapore-incorporated financial holding companies with one or more Singapore-incorporated bank or insurance subsidiaries.
 The salient provisions in the FHC Act relate to: